Opting - Out

 YOUR OPT-OUT MUST BE RECEIVED BY THE DEADLINE TO BE SUCCESSFUL

 Those wishing to opt-out of the service must do so prior to the deadline.
-The deadline to opt-out is September 18th.
-Late requests to opt-out cannot be accepted because those not opted out by the deadline will have already been enrolled in the Students’ Union’s plan.
+The deadline to opt-out is 4pm, Friday, September 15th, 2023.
+Late requests to opt-out will not be accepted because those not opted out by the deadline will have already been enrolled in the Students’ Union’s plan.
 When you are ready to opt-out, you can do so online.

 MAKING THE MOST OF YOUR PLAN